Myth: One should not use antiperspirants or deodorant as their usage increases the risk of breast cancer.

 Myth: It is not possible to prevent cancer

 Fact: Prevention is always better than cure – and, as far as cancer is concerned it is very much possible to prevent it in its track as one in five cancers are related to the lifestyle of a person.
 Therefore, by making slight changes in the lifestyle such as walking, exercising, doing physical activities, quitting usage of tobacco – all forms including smokeless tobacco and smoking as well; maintaining ideal body weight; adequate vitamins and minerals and also vitamin D levels and reducing alcohol intake one can reduce the risk of all types of cancer.
-All these factors are preventable.
+According to a famous oncologist in Hyderabad, all these factors are preventable.

 Excessive usage of red meat and meat cooked at high temperatures can increase the risk of gastrointestinal cancers; therefore, avoiding cooking meat at very high temperatures – grilling, broiling, deep frying can help reduce the risk of cancer.
 Similarly, by reducing intake of processed meats such as lunch meat, hot dogs – one can reduce the risk of colorectal cancer.
 Leading a healthy life by making changes in lifestyle can help reduce the risk of cancer manifolds.
 Furthermore, being diabetic and obese increase the risk of colon cancer.